jimmycleuren/fireping/docs/docs/installation/storage/getting-started.md

 ## Software Requirements

 Storage nodes have been tested on Debian 9 and Debian 10.
-Whatever you use, it must support running [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html).
+Whatever you use, it must support running [rrdcached](https://oss.oetiker.ch/rrdtool/doc/rrdcached.en.html) version 1.7.1 or higher.

 ## Installation